The Anti-Job: History

 In March 2012, The Anti-Job released their debut full-length album, "Bloom."
 That same month, Amanda happened to meet Henry Rollins at the LA Zine Fest and shared her music with him.
 Shortly thereafter Rollins began playing they're songs on his radio show via KCRW 89.9FM.
 Their songs remain in steady rotation.
 In April 2012, Martin and Amanda acquired a new drummer, Lee Harcourt.
 The trio make the current line-up as The Anti-Job.
 From April through the end of the year, The Anti-Job toured Los Angeles and the surrounding regions extensively, opening for bands like garage rockers, FIDLAR and metal experimentalists, KAYO DOT.

 In July 2013, The Anti-Job recorded a 5 track EP "You're Not Real."
-The EP was recorded at Cloud City Sound Studios with producer / engineer Brandon Eggleston (Modest Mouse, The Mountain Goats, Tune-Yards, SonyBMG, 4AD) The EP was mastered at Golden Mastering by John Golden (Sonic Youth, Superchunk, Sub Pop, Kill Rock Stars).
+The EP was recorded at Cloud City Sound Studios with producer / engineer Brandon Eggleston (Modest Mouse, The Mountain Goats, Tune-Yards, Sony BMG, 4AD) The EP was mastered at Golden Mastering by John Golden (Sonic Youth, Superchunk, Sub Pop, Kill Rock Stars).
 Anticipated release date is October 11, 2013.